-- Component declarations which do not allow a modification [such as constant Real c=1 or final parameter Real] are declared as protected components in the record constructor function. - Prefixes (constant, parameter, final, discrete,...) of the remaining record components are removed. - The prefix input is added to the public components of the record constructor function.
+- Component declarations which do not allow a modification [such as final parameter Real] are declared as protected components in the record constructor function. - Prefixes (constant, parameter, final, discrete,...) of the remaining record components are removed. - The prefix input is added to the public components of the record constructor function.